tamunyai/dotfiles/README.md

 # Dotfiles

-This repository contains my dotfiles for a consistent development setup.
+This repository contains my dotfiles for a consistent development setup across various environments.

 ## Requirements